 Note: you don’t need to root your device to install TWRP, but you will need to unlock the bootloader, which will erase all the content on your device.
 Also the method for unlocking the bootloader is different for each device, so your mileage will vary.

 Before installing TWRP, you will need to install the Android SDK tools.
-You can download the package that corresponds to your operating system from the “Command line tools only” section of the Android developer website.
+On that page, if you just want the command line tools instead of the whole Android Studio (which takes up quite a lot of space), click “Download options” then select the package that corresponds to your operating system from the “Command line tools only” section of the Android developer website.

-After download, extract the command line tools to a location of your choice.
+After downloading, extract the command line tools to a location of your choice.

 You’ll need to download the TWRP image that matches up with your device.
 You can find a full list of available image files on TWRP’s website.